deriveitCreator/deriveit/README.md

     - `ImageWrapper.tsx`: a wrapper for images (this is a global component)
     - `StyleSelectionBox.tsx`: a dialog box for choosing different styles

-- The `infoStore contains` is the default place where all the information is stored:
+- The `infoStore` folder is the default place where all the information is stored:
     - `fonts.tsx`: stores information about the fonts
     - `topicsInfo.tsx`: for the associated information for all the different topics
-    - `designInfo.tsx`: for storing the current design number
+    - `designInfo.tsx`: for storing the default design number
-    - All the folders in this folder stores article content, and will be sent to the user (when requested) using the API in `route.tsx`
+    - All the folders in this folder (except for `getArticleContent` and `setCookie`) stores article content.
+Article content gets sent to the user (when requested) using the API in `getArticleContent` folder.
+    - `setCookie` contains the code for change the cookie for the design number.
     - `sourcesForCitation.tsx`: Stores citation information, more on this later.

 ### [topic], [subTopic] and [article] folders

-- The `designs`: folder contains code for the different designs
+- The `designs`: folder that contains code for the different designs

 - The `page.tsx`: sets the header and body based on the selected design